 This includes charges for inpatient or outpatient services provided at a Nemours hospital.
 Charges may be related to:

-Your physician bill includes charges for physician services provided at a Nemours clinic or primary pediatric office.
+Your physician bill includes charges for physician services provided at a Nemours specialty or primary pediatric office.

 Some words and terms used in medical billing statements can be difficult to understand.

 Here’s a quick reference of common medical terms you might come across.

 - Claim: Medical services that are billed to your insurance company.